flamableconcrete/awesome-dnd/README.md

 *Tools for playing online together on a battlemap.*

+* [Fantasy Grounds](https://www.fantasygrounds.com) - A virtual tabletop application, which contains a set of tools to assist players of tabletop role-playing games
 * [Foundry Virtual Tabletop](https://foundryvtt.com) - A self-hosted, modern, and developer-friendly roleplaying platform
 * [Owlbear Rodeo](https://www.owlbear.rodeo) - "The simplest way to play tabletop games online"
 * [Roll20](https://roll20.net) - A browser-based suite of tools that allows users to create and play tabletop role playing games